MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-pagination.md

 ![Diagram of physical page with columns.](media/paginated-reports-pagination/power-bi-paginated-rs-page-columns.png)

 > [!NOTE]
-> Newsletter-style column reports are not supported in Subreports.
-For more information about subreports, see [Subreports](./subreports.md).
+> Newsletter-style column reports aren't supported in subreports.
+For more information, see [Subreports in Power BI paginated reports](./subreports.md).

 ## Page breaks and page names